clinicalml/realhumaneval/coderec/README.md

 client side:

-- add loading when buttons pressed

-- task index: not sure the issue

 - timeout for executing code for more than 30s

 - timeout: auto move the person

-- add model probs in api call

-- add button called restore code to get the function signature loaded back

 - enable no copilot: change visuals based on that later

 - add codes from puzzles once Mo does it - add variable to remove puzzles